WHaoL/Git_WorkAndStudy/LDAP/RFC/rfc01_Core_Specifications/rfc4513_md.md

 Category: Standards Track

-             Lightweight Directory Access Protocol (LDAP):
+Lightweight Directory Access Protocol (LDAP): Authentication Methods and Security Mechanisms
-             Authentication Methods and Security Mechanisms
+# LDAP身份认证方法和安全机制

-Status of This Memo
+Status of This Memo(略)

    This document specifies an Internet standards track protocol for the Internet community, and requests discussion and suggestions for